 - 5.6.1 Some PPS 1987 and NPPS 2006 members were required to transfer to the PPS 2015 when it came into effect on 1 April 2015.
 However, those closest to retirement received "full protection" and were able to remain in their existing scheme until the end of their service.
-Those within four years of being eligible to receive full protection received "tapered protection" and were required to move to the PPS 2015 at a date later than 1 April 2015.
-Full and tapered protection are collectively known as the "transitional protections". - 5.6.2 The transitional arrangements were quite complex and PFEW produced an FAQ document which explained the relevant details (including the transitional protections) for members with service in two police pension schemes; and the provisions of the PPS 2015.
-The document is available on the Hub. - 5.6.3 Following legal cases brought by both judges and firefighters, the Court of Appeal ruled that the transitional protections gave rise to direct age discrimination, which could not be justified and were therefore unlawful.
-The Government confirmed in July 2019 that the judgement would apply to all of the main public service pension schemes (including the police schemes).
-The consultation on how to remedy the unlawful discrimination ran from 16 July to 11 October 2020 and PFEW's submission to the consultation can be viewed in full here.
+Those within four years of being eligible to receive full protection received "tapered protection" and were required to move to the PPS 2015 at a date between 1 April 2015 and 31 March 2022.
+Full and tapered protection are collectively known as the "transitional protections". - 5.6.2 Following legal cases brought by both judges and firefighters, the Court of Appeal ruled that the transitional protections gave rise to direct age discrimination, which could not be justified and were therefore unlawful.
+The Government confirmed in July 2019 that the judgment would apply to all of the main public service pension schemes (including the police schemes), and in 2021 issued detail on how they intend to remove the discrimination (known as "the Remedy").